-Whether you’re launching a career, advancing a career, or just excited to learn a new skill, there is no time like the present to start learning, and this program offers everything you need to get up to speed—with no prior programming skills required.
+Whether you’re launching a career, advancing a career, or just excited to learn a new skill, there is no time like the present to start learning, and this intro to computer programming offers everything you need to get up to speed—with no prior programming skills required.

 See fewer details

 It begins!
-Get oriented, learn the basics of HTML, write your first line of code, and receive your first review!Getting Started with HTML
+Get oriented, learn the basics of HTML, and write your first line of code!

 Add style to your HTML code with CSS (Cascading Style Sheets).
 Experiment with adjusting various style rules in CSS to make your website shine.
-Achieve the look and presentation you want for your own webpage.Make a Web Page
+Achieve the look and presentation you want for your own webpage.Animal Trading Cards

 Explore fundamental programming concepts in Python like logic checks, data structures, and functions through interactive quizzes and practice on your own computer.
-Learn syntax, debugging techniques and basic problem-solving concepts.Code Your Own Quiz
+Learn syntax, debugging techniques and basic problem-solving concepts.Rock, Paper, Scissors